 Option to take the Bovine route if the weather isnt so good which is more sheltered in poor weather.
 The true Haute Route goes over the Fenetre d'Arpette and although tough you wont be disappointed.

 You start the day with an easy descent into to the Orsiére Valley and trough the Swiss villages of Sembrancher and Châble.
-From Châble, you take the cable car to Les Ruinettes within the Verbier ski area and a short trek will take us to the Cabane du Mont Fort.Daily stats:
+From Châble, you will take the 30 minute bus ride to Fionnay.
+From Fionnay you will make a steep ascent through beautiful terrain with spectacular views of the emerging Grand Combine.
+A warm welcome awaits at the Cabane de Louvie.Daily stats:

 Refuge in dormitory with evening meal and breakfast.Guide notes:

-DAY 5 CABANE MONT FORT TO CABANE PRAFLEURI:
+DAY 5 CABANE DE LOUVIE TO CABANE PRAFLEURI:

 Refuge in dormitory with evening meal and breakfast.Guide notes: